 Thai massage courses usually last a week and are offered by several places near the town centre.
 However, those people hoping to earn money from the skill back in their home country should follow the example of serious massage practitioners and choose Thai massage courses that are certified.

-The Old Medicine Hospital is a well established and popular venue, opposite the Old Chiang Mai Cultural Centre, that offers courses 5,000-6,000 Baht.
+Thai Massage School Shivagakomarpaj (The Old medicine Hospital) is a well established and popular venue, opposite the Old Chiang Mai Cultural Centre, that offers courses 5,000-6,000 Baht.
 Their focus is on traditional Northern style massage.
+Address: 238/1 Wuolai Road, Haiya, Muang, Chiang Mai, Tel.
+053-201 663, Website

 Many foreigners come to Chiang Mai to enter a temple and spend time learning meditation and familiarising themselves with Buddhism.
 The most serious option is to enter Wat Ram Poeng, which has a fairly strict but manageable 26-day basic course, although they’ll settle for stays of only 10 days.
 Here you’ll live like a monk, taking only two meals a day (none after noon), undertaking plenty of meditating, vows of silence and carrying out the usual chores expected of monks.
 Women and men are welcome, and accommodation is provided by small ‘kuti’ huts.
 There is no charge, although a donation is welcomed.